Djokovic holds off Tiafoe; Venus hobbles out in Australia - WHIZ News

 But a 21st trip to Melbourne Park ended painfully for her older sister, Venus Williams.

-Hsieh is ranked 71st and has a history of inconsistency, but she’s 8-2 against top 10 players.
+“It’s strange,” Hsieh, who is ranked 71st and has a history of inconsistency, explained of her 8-2 record against top 10 players.
+“I normally feel more excited to play with better players.

-“It’s strange.
-I normally feel more excited to play with better players,” Hsieh said.
+Second-seeded Simona Halep narrowly averted an early exit, rallying from 5-2 down in the third set to beat No. 72 Ajla Tomljanovic 4-6, 6-4, 7-5.

-Ninth-seeded Petra Kvitova, a two-time Wimbledon champion and the 2019 Australian Open runner-up, lost to Sorana Cirstea and second-seeded Simona Halep narrowly averted an early exit, coming back from 5-2 down in the third set to beat No. 72 Ajla Tomljanovic 4-6, 6-4, 7-5.
+French Open champion Iga Swiatek, seventh-seeded Aryna Sabalenka and 2020 Australian Open runner-up Garbiñe Muguruza all advanced, along with Ann Li, a 20-year-old American who beat Alize Cornet 6-2, 7-6 (6).

-French Open champion Iga Swiatek beat Camila Giorgi 6-2, 6-4 and advanced along with seventh-seeded Aryna Sabalenka, 2020 Australian Open runner-up Garbiñe Muguruza and Ann Li, a 20-year-old American who beat Alize Cornet 6-2, 7-6 (6).
+No. 11 Denis Shapovalov, No. 14 Milos Raonic and No. 20 Felix Auger-Aliassime all advanced, keeping Canadian interest alive, and sixth-seeded Alexander Zverev completed the night session on Rod Laver with a 7-5, 6-4, 6-3 win over American qualifier Maxime Cressy.

-Six-seeded Alexander Zverev beat American qualifier Maxime Cressy 7-5, 6-4, 6-3.
-Earlier, No. 11 Denis Shapovalov beat Australian qualifier Bernard Tomic 6-1, 6-3, 6-2, advancing along with two other Canadians, Milos Raonic and Felix Auger-Aliassime.
+Crowd numbers lifted on a nice, sunny day, hitting 19,900 across day and night sessions — a maximum of 30,000, or roughly 50% of capacity, are allowed through Melbourne Park under COVID-19 restrictions.

 AP Sports Writer Steven Wine in Miami contributed to this report.